danielsteman/vite-blog/public/content/blog7.md

-# Taking ergonomics to the next level with the split CKBRD
+# Taking ergonomics to the next level with a split ergo mech keyboard 🖖

 &nbsp;